cspotcode/ansi-to-html/README.md

 * 277 color themes, so you do not need to specify an array of color values manually.
 * "Open in new tab" link in the HTML, useful when CI systems show the HTML embedded in an iframe and you want to easily pop into a new tab.
-* `#L123`-style linking like Github.
-Click any line, it goes into the URL hash, copy a link to it.
+* Link to a specific line in a log, `#L123`-style like Github.
+Click any line, JS adds that line-number to the URL, you can copy a link to it.

 ### Usage